Scirra/Construct-bugs/.github/ISSUE_TEMPLATE/new-bug-report.md

 ---
 name: New bug report
-about: Use this option to report a bug.
-You must use this option for your report to be investigated.
+about: Use this option to report a new issue with Construct.
+Be sure to review the bug report guidelines, or your issue may be closed.
 title: ''
 labels: ''
 assignees: ''